Skip to main content

 import { say } from "cowsay";

 The remapped name can be any valid specifier.
 It's a very powerful feature in Deno that can remap anything.
-Learn more about what the import map can do here.
+Learn more in the configuration dependencies section.

 deno.json